Protection of public houses

 Development of the guidance

-The Cambridge Public House Study was commissioned to provide a detailed evidence base in order to produce the IPPG for public consultation.
+The Cambridge Public House Study was commissioned to provide a detailed evidence base in order to produce the guidance for public consultation.

 Public consultation was carried out between 15 June and 27 July 2012.

-The representations received from the public were analysed and used to help guide the development of the IPPG.
+The representations received from the public were analysed and used to help guide the development of the guidance.
 The council's responses to the representations can be accessed by searching our online consultation database.

-The IPPG was adopted as a material consideration in the determination of planning applications by Cambridge City Council at the Environment Scrutiny Committee on 9 October 2012.
+We adopted the guidance as a material consideration in the determination of planning applications at the Environment Scrutiny Committee on 9 October 2012.